 People who call our telephone number

 When you call the Haynes, tracked telephone lines will collect Calling Line Identification (CLI) information.
 We use this information to help improve its efficiency and effectiveness.
 Recorded calls are retained for twelve months.
+Call Recording is switched off when taking financial information over the phone.

 People who email us